 "I've always worked in porcelain making sculptural organic objects with tactile surfaces.
 In this new work I combine throwing with hand-built elements, making purely functional pieces - something I don't do very often.
 You can never compete with nature but I wanted to make a vase that is as beautiful with or without a flower.
 Something you leave out when the flowers have gone over."

-Emma's work has a joyful sense of creativity and almost disturbing abundancy, her recent porcelain pieces decorated with delicate petals and flowerheads clustered around pared back, clean-lined vessels.
+Emma's work has a joyful sense of creativity and an almost disconcerting abundancy, her recent porcelain pieces decorated with delicate petals and flowerheads clustered around pared back, clean-lined vessels.
 The look is organic yet uncluttered, celebrating the strange beauty of plants.
+In recent pieces there is also a focus on corals in various guises, taking the form of vases and platters.

 Emma is a graduate of the Royal College of Art in Ceramic and Glass following undergraduate studies in Bath.